FREE DELIVERY FOR ORDERS OVER £50

 Our Chafer Grub Killer contains the nematode; Heterohabditis bacteriophora.
 These nematodes will enter the Chafer Grub via a natural opening, like the mouth, and feed on the contents of the Chafer Grub.
 A natural bacterium is produced by the nematodes inside the Chafer Grub, which kills it.
 Infected grubs will often change colour and will eventually be completely broken down by the nematodes.

-Chafer Grub Killer Nematodes are supplied in three pack sizes:
+Chafer Grub Killer Nematodes are supplied in four pack sizes:

 If your lawn has suffered severely from Chafer damage, and the number of grubs in the soil is high, multiple applications will be required to eradicate infestation.
 Consider applying your nematode treatment every 2 weeks.